Who are We?

 Please ask us if you have any further questions.

-We take four clients MAX plus a tour leader (Nadia Aly), skipper and dive guide
+We take five clients MAX plus a tour leader (Nadia Aly), skipper and dive guide

 You should have good diving experience and skills as we need to work together as a team.
 These trips are not suitable for new divers.